 \section{Method}

-\textbf{Overview.} We now introduce \survdiff, a diffusion-based model for generating synthetic survival data in an \textit{end-to-end} manner, where we jointly model both continuous and discrete covariates, event times, and censoring indicator. \survdiff comprises three components (see Figure~\ref{fig:overview}): \circnum[numbercolor]{A} a \emph{forward diffusion process} that perturbs covariates, event times, and censoring indicators; \circnum[numbercolor]{B} a \emph{reverse diffusion process} that reconstructs survival data from noise; and \circnum[numbercolor]{C} a \emph{survival-tailored diffusion loss} that preserves event-time ordering while incorporating censored observations.
+\textbf{Overview.} We now introduce \survdiff, a diffusion-based model for generating synthetic survival data in an \emph{end-to-end} manner, where we jointly model both continuous and discrete covariates, event times, and censoring indicator. \survdiff comprises three components (see Fig.~\ref{fig:overview}): \circnum[numbercolor]{A} a \emph{forward diffusion process} that perturbs covariates, event times, and censoring indicators; \circnum[numbercolor]{B} a \emph{reverse diffusion process} that reconstructs survival data from noise; and \circnum[numbercolor]{C} a \emph{survival-tailored diffusion loss} that preserves event-time ordering while incorporating censored observations.

 In \survdiff, we employ a masked-diffusion process \citep{sahoo.2024} together with a Gaussian diffusion process, and follow the architecture in \citet{shi.2024} to handle mixed-type covariates.
-The main novelty lies in how we design the training objective, which enables learning high-fidelity covariate distributions and thus generates faithful synthetic datasets for downstream survival tasks.
-We distinguish the role of the event indicator \event{$E$} (discrete) and event time \tte{$T$} (continuous), which progress along different noising schemes due to the different variable types.
+The main novelty lies in how we design the survival-specific training objective, while the forward and reverse diffusion components follow established mixed-type tabular diffusion modeling \citep{shi.2024}.
+We distinguish the role of the event indicator \event{$e$} (discrete) and event time \tte{$t$} (continuous), which progress along different noising schemes due to the different variable types.

 To integrate both continuous and discrete variables, we represent the continuous covariates jointly in a vector of dimension $d_{\text{cont}}$ and encode the discrete covariates each in a one-hot vector.
 Specifically, for individual $i$ and covariate $j$ with $C_j$ different values, we obtain $x_{i,j}^{\text{(disc)}} \in \mathcal{V}_j = \{v \in \{0,1\}^{C_j +1} \mid \sum_{k=1}^{C_j+1} v_k =1 \}$, where the first $C_j$ entries correspond to the different values and the last entry to a mask state.
 The mask is later used to hide specific one-hot vectors, forcing the model to learn the original value of the discrete covariate.
 We denote the one-hot vector representing the mask by $m \in \mathcal{V}_j$ with $m_k=1$.
 In addition, we define $P_{\text{cat}}(\cdot;\pi)$ as the discrete distribution over the $C_j$ possible values and the mask with probabilities $\pi \in \Delta^{C_j+1}$, where $\Delta^{C_j+1}$ is the $C_j+1$-simplex.
 For simplification, with a slight abuse of notation, we omit the index $i$ for a patient in the following.